three-cubed/prettypay-demo/prettypay/README.md

 - Prettypay checks that the card expiry date is appropriate.
 - Prettypay checks for anomalies indicating that the transaction data has been tampered with on the payment form.

 Where a check is failed, Prettypay will automatically abort the transaction.
-The developer may, however, add their own criteria and invoke `Prettypay.abort()` in their javascript functions as they wish.
+The developer may, however, add their own criteria and invoke `Prettypay.abort()` where they wish.

+After processing, Prettypay will send a response object, which you can use to affect the next step in your programme.
+The obvious thing to react to is the success, or not, of the transaction, which can be accessed in two ways:
+- The response status code will be 2** for a success (probably 200), and something else (probably 401) for a failure.
+The developer can therefore react, for example, to whether `resStatus.toString()[0] === '2'`.<br>
+- For a successful transaction, `response.body.sucessful === true`, but otherwise, `response.body.sucessful === false`.<br>

+Alternatively, however, the developer may wish to react to some other aspect of the processing response object, such as the amount or contact details.
 <br><br>

 ## Trademark